Mercy Relief: 2019 Cotabato Earthquake

-Earthquakes ranged between magnitudes of 6.1 to 6.6 struck the Cotabato province of Philippines in October 2019, damaging structures and agricultures.
+Earthquakes ranging in magnitude between 6.1 and 6.6 struck Cotabato province of the Philippines in October 2019, damaging structures and agricultures.
 At its peak, over 71,969 families were displaced.
 Close to 47,500 houses were totally damaged or partially damaged in the disaster.

 Mercy Relief worked with Disaster Response Center and Mindanao Interfaith Services Foundation to conduct needs assessments and deliver hot meals to the affected communities.
 The effort reached 1,904 in total.

 2019 Typhoon Hagibis

-One of the worst natural disasters to hit Japan in a decade, Typhoon Hajibis left Honshu island in destruction when it brought heavy rainfalls that triggered landslides and floods.
+One of the worst natural disasters to hit Japan in a decade, Typhoon Hagibis left Honshu island in destruction when it brought heavy rainfalls that triggered landslides and floods.
 The unprecedented downpour has submerged many areas in the waters strong wind and saw 7 million people placed on non-compulsory evacuation orders.
 More than 40,000 houses were flooded, and numerous electric infrastructures were damaged.

 For 19 weeks, Mercy Relief and its ground partner, Association for Aid and Relief Japan, gave out hot meals to the communities in Nagano, Fukushima, and Miyagi prefecture.
 Subsequently, it also funded the repair work of facilities in 2 social welfare centers, and a research project centered on understanding the needs of disabled people in Tokyo.
 Doing so will help authorities and organizations to gain knowledge of the needs and meet them effectively.
 A total of 4930 beneficiaries were reached at the end of the mission and post-disaster efforts.

 2018 Lombok Earthquake Relief

 A series of earthquakes struck Lombok in July through September, triggering tsunami and liquefaction and landslides altogether.
 Close to 3000 deaths were reported, and more than 2 million people were displaced for their houses are either destroyed or partially damaged.
 Numerous infrastructures were severely damaged in the process, including the vital power and water supply.

 Mercy Relief responded to the disaster by distributing food and relief supplies to the survivors.
 It also partnered with YEU, a local NGO, to deliver medical services to survivors in northern Lombok.
 Mobile clinic services were set up in Teniga village and Pendua Village.
-To ensure that the affected communities’ health is kept up, food provisions and supplementary feeding for children under the age of 5 were also provided.
+To ensure that the affected communities' health is kept up, food provisions and supplementary feeding for children under the age of 5 were also provided.
 Clean water, water reservoirs and water tanks were also distributed to villages and shelters.
 The total number of beneficiaries in the aforementioned efforts is 1,600 individuals, made possible with the $13,000 public fundraising.